top of page

 Jakob has built a strong aerobic base every winter by doing 5 lactate threshold sessions per week!
 He spreads them out by doing double threshold days on Tuesday and Thursday, then on Saturday he does hill training in the morning and threshold in the evening.
 The rest of their training consists of easy runs, some fast strides, and one long run per week.
 To supplement their running, they also do a lot of runner-specific strength work in the gym.

-(It is worth noting that Jakob has his lactate levels taken after every rep to make sure he is between 2.5 and 3.5 mmol of lactate acid.)
+(It is worth noting that Jakob has his lactate levels taken after every rep to make sure he is between 2.5 and 3.5 mmol of lactate.)

 Threshold training is being adopted by more and more Scandinavian runners and is being very successful.
 For example, the Danish runner Axel Vang Christensen, who adopted threshold training and ran 13:42 for 5k at age 18, is one example.
 Many more Scandinavian runners are finding great success with threshold training.